espressif/esp-idf/docs/en/api-reference/storage/nvs_encryption.rst

 NVS Security Provider
 ---------------------

-The component :component:`nvs_sec_provider` stores all the implementation-specific code for the NVS encryption schemes and would also accomodate any future schemes.
+The component :component:`nvs_sec_provider` stores all the implementation-specific code for the NVS encryption schemes and would also accommodate any future schemes.
 This component acts as an interface to the :component:`nvs_flash` component for the handling of encryption keys. :component:`nvs_sec_provider` has a configuration menu of its own, based on which the selected security scheme and the corresponding settings are registered for the :component:`nvs_flash` component.

 .. only:: SOC_HMAC_SUPPORTED